 An increasing body of evidence is showing us that poor gut health leads to premature ageing and is the cornerstone to many symptoms and diseases not only in the gut but elsewhere in the body.
-Several factors can directly damage the gut including radiotherapy, chemotherapy, ingested chemicals, but the most important factors is the profile and diversity of the bacteria which live in our gut (The gut microbiome).
+Several factors can directly damage the gut including radiotherapy, chemotherapy, ingested chemicals.
+Other factor damage the gut indirectly but affecting the profile and diversity of the bacteria which live in harmony within us (The gut microbiome).

 There are trillions of these bacteria in our gut as well as lungs, skin, genital tracks.
 In fact, it has been estimated that there is more genetic material from these foreign organism that than in our own cells.
 We are not talking about bacteria which cause food poisoning (pathogenic bacteria) which causes acute illness but bacteria which colonise the gut for years.
 Put simply, some of these are classed as “bad” as they can promote chronic inflammation and others are classed as healthy or “good” gut bacteria, because they reduce inflammation and work with the body to strength gut integrity (prevent leaky gut) improve gut and general immunity.